IgniteUI/help-topics/topics/01_General-and-Getting-Started/12_Deployment_Guide_JavaScript_Resources.md

 >**Note**: In case that Infragistics Loader is **NOT** used, localization scripts must always be included before the actual JavaScript files.
 The same applies for regional scripts.

->**Note:** In case that Infragistics Loader is **NOT** used and we want to configure any regional settings, the *infragistics.util.js* file must be included before any regional JavaScript files.
-This is because the regional JavaScript files are dependent of *infragistics.util.js* functionality and use it internally.
+>**Note:** In case that Infragistics Loader is **NOT** used and we want to configure any regional settings, the *infragistics.util* files must be included before any regional JavaScript files.
+This is because the regional JavaScript files are dependent of *infragistics.util* functionality and use it internally.

 There are two ways to reference localization resources: